 The United States just continues to break inflation records throughout 2022.
 On July 14th, the Bureau of Labor & Statistics (BLS) reported that the Consumer Price Index (CPI) had risen by 9.1% over the previous 12 months.
 That marked a new 40-year high.

 Inflation presents special challenges for investors.
 Even if your investments are growing in value, inflation is still reducing that value on the back end.
 The only way to deal with it successfully is to be sure that your money is in investments that are likely to benefit from inflation while avoiding those that tend to be especially hard hit.

 So how do you find investments that benefit from inflation, instead of losing their value?
-Here are six inflation-proof investments to consider:
+Here are eight inflation-proof investments to consider:

 Inflation Proof Investments